sophiaphillyqueen/chorebox/README.md

 source-files and leave it at that --- while in developer mode, the installation will build all the way from core source (which will result in the intermediate sources being updated).

+## What other chorebox-based projects are sub-parts of the chorebox project itself? ##

+Not every project that is chorebox-based is necessarily part of the chorebox itself -- but some are.
+Chorebox is *not* limited to just this base package.
+Here are some packages that depend on Chorebox.

 ## More documentation ##